richardschoen/iforgit/knowledge/setup_ibmi_library_github_repository.md

 STRQSH
 ```

-The rest of the steps should be the same whether you are running from an SSH terminal or QShell.
+The rest of the steps should be the same whether you are running from an SSH terminal or QShell from a 5250 session.

 Change to the /gitrepos directory before we clone the repository.
 ```